biohackathon-japan/bh24-wikiblitz/paper/paper.md

 ## Setup of the WikiBlitz
 ### Setting up Accounts
-Depending on the level of engagement, participants need to set up accounts.
+Depending on the level of engagement, participants need to set up accounts on both iNaturalist and any Wikimedia platform..
 The account for iNaturalist is mandatory for all users.
-For those users who want to also contribute knowledge to the Wikimedia ecosystem, also need a Wikimedia account, which is any account on any of the Wikimedia systems (e.g. Wikipedia, Commons, or Wikidata). on both iNaturalist and any of the wikimedia platforms.
+Users who also wish to contribute to the Wikimedia ecosystem need a Wikimedia account, which can be created on any Wikimedia platform (e.g., Wikipedia, Commons, or Wikidata).

 #### iNaturalist Account
 Accounts can be registered at: [https://www.inaturalist.org/signup](https://www.inaturalist.org/signup).
 It is best to sign up for iNaturalist on a desktop computer because the default license is not compatible with sharing on Wikipedia.
 Changing the license to a compatible one is either impossible or significantly more difficult on mobile devices (details in the next section).